OaleCrypt/OliviaWebAppp/README.md

 README Summary for Django Portfolio Website

 Project Overview
 Welcome to my Django Portfolio Website!
 This project is a personal portfolio showcasing various projects, including a sophisticated Security Operations Center (SOC) Incident Management system, a Password Manager, and other demos.
-Built with the Django framework and PostgreSQL as the database backend, this website highlights my skills in web development and cybersecurity.
+Built with the Django framework as the database backend, this website highlights my skills in web development and cybersecurity.

 Current versions:
 (python 3.10)